PyNet Labs- Network Automation Specialists

 1. Smooth Transition

-• IPv6 isn’t backwards-compatible, therefore a complete change may not be feasible to IPv4 towards IPv6.
+• It isn’t backwards-compatible, therefore a complete change may not be feasible to IPv4 towards IPv6.

-• To get around this issue there are a number of technologies that can be employed to make sure that there is a smooth and seamless change between IPv4 into IPv6.
+• To get around this issue there are a number of technologies that can be employed to make sure that there is a smooth and seamless change between IPv4 into IP version 6.

 • It includes three technologies: Dual-Stack, Header Translation, Tunnelling